Shelley Brunton, Centre Manager

 What do you love most about what you do?

-What are three things that set your centre apart?
+What are the three things that sets your centre apart?

 Danna Reichenbach-Elms , Assistant Centre Manager/Team Leader Under 2s

 Danna is a bit of a favourite of our parents and children.
 Parents who have had their babies with her continue their relationship with her right up until their children move off to school.
 She’s the perfect under 2s teacher and loves what she does.
 She’s the teacher who will ring you when your child takes their first steps and celebrate with you when they sleep through the night for the first time.
 Her manager role sees her leading the team and attending to general administration requirements.
 An interesting fact about Danna - she can’t cook!

 Bachelor of Education – Early Childhood Education, Workplace First Aid Qualified